 As winter closes in and the daylight hours are becoming shorter and shorter, the need for exterior lighting in your garden becomes more evident.
-While you are busy putting up your Christmas decorations and preparing your home for festive celebrations with friends and family, perhaps you should take a moment to consider whether your path way lighting is working effectively or perhaps it’s non existent!
-Pathway lighting may be one of the most important light fixtures to install within your property as it increases accessibility, safety, security and evening aesthetics as well as elevating your home’s curb appeal.
+While you are busy putting up your Christmas decorations and preparing your home for festive celebrations with friends and family, perhaps you should take a moment to consider whether your pathway lighting is working effectively or perhaps it’s nonexistent!
+Pathway lighting may be one of the most important light fixtures to install within your property as it increases accessibility, safety, security, and evening aesthetics as well as elevating your home’s curb appeal.

 Less can be more

 When we suggest you should light the way with path lights this winter in your garden that doesn’t imply you should transform your front yard into a mini Las Vegas casino or airport runway.
 It doesn’t necessarily take many light fixtures to create a visually beautiful effect while also addressing the safety issues.
-To achieve a beautiful result at Enlightened we take care to allow for space between each of the path light fittings and light the area well with consideration to the light quality, appropriate beam spread and placement of the fitting.
+To achieve a beautiful result at Enlightened we take care to allow for space between each of the path light fittings and light the area well with consideration to the light quality, appropriate beam spread, and placement of the fitting.

-There is no doubt you should install path lighting to ensure you and your guests are able to walk through your garden in the evening safely without the risk of tripping over a step or loosing your way.
-Although consideration should be taking to ensure your path lights add to the overall ambience of your garden.
+There is no doubt you should install path lighting to ensure you and your guests are able to walk through your garden in the evening safely without the risk of tripping over a step or losing your way.
+Although consideration should be taking to ensure your path lights add to the overall ambiance of your garden.
 At Enlightened, we ensure we stagger the lighting in a more fluid manner rather than place the fittings tightly in a ridged straight line to provide a sense of natural balance, subtly and softness.
 You can also nestle path lights into the planting that sits alongside the path providing a more natural look and creating depth.
-Choosing the finish and style of fittings that tie into the overall look of your property will help maintain a consistency with the aesthetics.
+Choosing the finish and style of fittings that tie into the overall look of your property will help maintain consistency with the aesthetics.
 One of the reasons we designed our fittings in brass like the

 The SL-07 Antiqued Polished Brass Path Light works so well with different styles of architecture and landscape design as well as material finishes in the landscape.